eourcs/LockFreeCuckooHash/README.md

 ### Goals and Deliverables
 We plan to achieve an implementation of a concurrent lock-free hash table with better performance on one of our chosen metrics (throughput, space utilization, possibly others) compared to the existing lock-free implementation as well as other fast hash table implementations.
-We hope to acheive an implementation with better performance on all metrics.
+We hope to achieve an implementation with better performance on all metrics.
 We will evaluate wall clock performance against std::unordered_map and the baseline lock-free cuckoo hash table, using a variety of insert/update/remove access patterns and a variety of thread counts.
 Our demo will consist of graphs demonstrating the results of our benchmarks.